Robertorob/event-throttle/README.md

 A sequence is defined as any series of events with no more than a throttle duration interval between each sequential event.

-Conceptually, EventSource can be be loosely considered to "slow down" events from an upstream event source, although in practise it actually ensures that downstream events are dispatched to EventThrottle clients with a maximum frequency (the throttle duration, specified in milliseconds).
+Conceptually, EventThrottle can be be loosely considered to "slow down" events from an upstream event source, although in practise it actually ensures that downstream events are dispatched to EventThrottle clients with a maximum frequency (the throttle duration, specified in milliseconds).
 It does this by dispatching only one upstream event per throttle duration period whilst also guaranteeing that the last event in each upstream sequence will ALWAYS be dispatched to the downstream handler.